-Is French Press Coffee Bad for you?
+Is French Press Coffee Bad for You?
+(Yes!
+But have some Benefits!)

 French Press is the most rewarding and simple coffee brewing method.
 With the French Press, you can prepare a rich and bold cup of Coffee without having a lot of fuss.

-I also love French Press coffee very much, and I used to hear from people that drinking French Press coffee can ruin your health.
-So, I decided to do research on the topic that what are the benefits and dreadful effects of French Press coffee on health.
-Whether the benefits dismiss the dreadful effects or drinking how much French Press coffee is safe for you.
+So, I decided to research the topic of the benefits and How French Press coffee can be bad for health.
+Whether the benefits dismiss the bad effects or drinking how much French Press coffee is safe for you.

 I came to know about some interesting facts during my research which I am going to share with you.